 External recognitions and commitments in sustainability

 CDP Climate A List.
-This was the third consecutive year that the company was included on the CDP Water A List and the second year on the CDP Climate A List.
+This was the fourth consecutive year that the company was included on the CDP Water A List and the third year on the CDP Climate A List.
 Metsä Board also achieved Leadership status in the

 CDP is an international, non-profit organ¬isation that offers companies and municipal authorities a worldwide system for measuring, publishing, managing and distributing infor¬mation about their environmental impact.

 EcoVadis’ CSR ranking in 2018, and is included in the top 1% of suppliers assessed across all categories.

 UN Global Compact corporate responsibility initiative and its principles in the areas of human rights, labour, environment and anti-corruption.

-MetsäBoard was awarded “Prime” status in Oekom corporate responsibility rating in May 2018.
+ISS-oekom corporate responsibility rating in May 2018.

-In June 2018, MetsäBoard received a rating of AAA (on a scale of AAA-CCC) in the MSCIESG Ratings assessment.
-MetsäBoard has an overall ESG score of 86/100 and is considered a Leader in
+In June 2018, Metsä Board received a rating of AAA (on a scale of AAA-CCC) in the MSCI ESG Ratings assessment.
+Metsä Board has an overall ESG score of 86/100 and is considered a Leader in

 Science Based Targets to reduce its GHG emissions in line with the goal of the Paris Agreement.